Gastown is where you’ll find the old town of Vancouver with its heritage brick buildings, historic character, tourist shops and fine restaurants.

 - Pidgin – a popular, trendy and casual restaurant offering Pan Asian cuisine at 350 Carrall Street.

-- The Old Spaghetti Factory – it isn’t a fancy restaurant by any means, but has good and quite reasonably-priced pasta.
+- The Old Spaghetti Factory – it isn’t a fancy restaurant by any means, but the place has good and quite reasonably-priced pasta.
 Meals also come with free bread.
 It’s also a good place if taking the kids.

 - Top of Vancouver – located just one floor away from the Vancouver Lookout observation deck, it has the best 360-degree views of the city from its revolving restaurant.